 Library symbols are precise, standardized, shorthand identifiers that are useful for automated interlending communications and processing, as well as union lists, bibliographies and local and regional networks.

 Canadian library symbols are composed of three groups of letters.
-The first group identifies the province, the second group identifies the city, and the third group identifies the institution.
+The first group identifies the province or territory, the second group identifies the city, and the third group identifies the institution.
 The following groups of letters represent the provinces and territories:

 A = Alberta